Natural Laxative Foods: Compare with drug store laxatives!

 Dried Prunes have 6.1 grams of sorbitol content per 100 grams.

-Prunes Juice has 14.7 grams of sorbitol content per 100 grams.
+Prunes Juice has 14.7 grams of sorbitol per 100 grams.

 Prunes are also rich in insoluble fiber content.
 Therefore, it is best for digestive health.
 It prevents and eases constipation.